 The most important randomized clinical trial providing information about breast cancer in estrogen plus progestin users is the WHI substudy of daily CE (0.625 mg) plus MPA (2.5 mg).
 After a mean follow-up of 5.6 years, the estrogen plus progestin substudy reported an increased risk of breast cancer in women who took daily CE plus MPA.
 In this substudy, prior use of estrogen-alone or estrogen plus progestin therapy was reported by 26 percent of the women.
 The relative risk of invasive breast cancer was 1.24, and the absolute risk was 41 versus 33 cases per 10,000 women-years, for estrogen plus progestin compared with placebo.
 Among women who reported prior use of hormone therapy, the relative risk of invasive breast cancer was 1.86, and the absolute risk was 46 versus 25 cases per 10,000 women-years for estrogen plus progestin compared with placebo.
-Among women who reported no prior use of hormone therapy, the relative risk of invasive breast cancer was 1.09, and the absolute risk was 40 versus 36 cases per 10,000 women-years for estrogen plus progestin compared with placebo.
-In the Same substudy invasive breast cancers were larger and diagnosed at a more advanced stage in the CE in 625 min plus.
-Au visus so cases per 10,000 wonten-years for estrogen plus progestin compared with placebo.
+Among women who reported cases per 10,000 women-years for estrogen plus progestin compared with placebo.
+Among women who reported no prior use of hormone therapy, the relative risk of invasive breast cancer was 1.09, and the absolute risk was no prior use of hormone therapy, the relative risk of invasive breast cancer was 1.09, and the absolute risk was 40 versus 36 cases per 10,000 women-years for estrogen plus progestin compared with placebo.
 In the same substudy, invasive breast cancers were larger and diagnosed at a more advanced stage in the CE (0.625 mg) plus MPA (2.5 mg) group compared with the placebo group.
 Metastatic disease was rare, with no apparent difference between the two groups.
-Other prognostic factors, such as histologic subtype, grade and hormone receptor status did not differ between the groups [see Clinical Studies (14.2) in full prescribing information].

-Consistent with the WHI clinical trial, observational studies have also reported an increased risk of breast cancer for Consistent with me with clinical trial, observational studies have also reported an increased risk or breast cancer for estrogen plus progestin therapy, and a smaller increased risk for estrogen-alione therapy, after several years of use.
+Other prognostic factors, such as histologic subtype, grade and hormone receptor status did not differ between the groups [see Clinical Studies (14.2) in tull prescribing information].
+Consistent with the WHI clinical trial, observational studies have also reported an increased risk of breast cancer for estrogen plus progestin therapy, and a smaller increased risk for estrogen-alone therapy, after several years of use.
 The risk increased with duration of use, and appeared to return to baseline over about 5 years after stopping treatment (only the observational studies have substantial data on risk after stopping).
-Observational studies also suggest that he risk of breast cancer was greater, and became apparent earlier, with estrogen plus progest in therapy accompared to estrogen-alone therapy.
-However, these studies have not generally found significant variation in the risk of breast cancer among different estrogen plus progestin combinations, doses, or routes of administration.
+Observational studies also suggest that he risk of breast cancer was greater, and became apparent earlier, with estrogen plus progestin therapy as compared to estrogen-alone therapy.
+However, these studies have not generally found significant variation in the risk of breast cancer among different estrogen plus progestin therapy has been reported to result in an increase in